The Gala-Dalí Castle at Púbol is one of the three vertices of the so-called Dalinian triangle.

-Despite similarities between the castle and the couple’s home in Portlligat, the furnishing and decor here is more restrained and whimsical.
+Despite similarities between the castle and the couple’s home in Portlligat, the furnishing and decor here are more restrained and whimsical.

 Dalí highlighted the building’s medieval heritage by adorning the walls with coats of arms and paintings which, at first glance, look like ancient tapestries and frescoes.

-Part of the second floor of the castle has been converted into a small museum containing Gala’s collection of designer dresses.
+Part of the castle’s second floor has been converted into a small museum containing Gala’s collection of designer dresses.

 The tour ends in the simple crypt which contains twin graves watched over by an odd collection of statues (a giraffe, 2 horses heads and a dismembered body).

 Apparently, the tombs are linked and Dali intended to spend eternity holding his beloved wife’s hand.